KyleBenson/ride/README.md

 ```

 You'll also need to run an *SDN controller* locally (or remotely, though we never tried that).
-Currently we only fully support ONOS.
-We install it using the directions on their website and configure it to run as a service with the following options file (in `/opt/onos/options`):
+Currently we only fully support ONOS (v1.11 seems to work best).
+We install it from tarball using the directions on their website and configure it to run as a service with the following options file (in `/opt/onos/options`):
 ```
 ONOS_USER=sdn
 ONOS_APPS=openflow-base,drivers,openflow,fwd,proxyarp